 Most of the personal information we process is provided to us directly by you for one of the following reasons:

-- Where we need to perform the contract we are about to enter into or have entered into with you.
+- Where we need to perform the contract that we are about to enter or have entered into with you.
 Such as the provision of services or applying for a job.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
 This includes using your details to send you a monthly newsletter about our work and farming issues or you are contracting for the provisions of good and services.